 Rei butted in, “Cashel’s the Captain of the Jago.”
 Then she remembered what Tammy told her.
 “Oh yeah, Tammy said we can head straight to Crux.”

 “Ah, that’s good.
-Would you mind telling Kiko for me that we won’t be making a pit stop?”
+Would you mind telling Kiko for me that we won’t be making any pit stops?”

 “Sure, no problem.”

-Rei clarified the area to me.
-“Back here we have the training and weapons room and down the hall are the living quarter, which is where we started.
+Rei explained the area to me.
+“Back here we have the training and weapons room and down the hall are the living quarters, which is where we started.
 Let’s see if Aki’s in her room.”

 She was the only one that called her Aki, Tammy and Cashel both called her Kiko.
 So what do I call her?